A Guide to Stress-Free Holiday Travel

 07

-Use the KonMari Method™ approach to organize all joy-sparking gifts together in one part of your luggage.
-This makes them easier to locate when you arrive — and keeps anyone from stumbling on a gift intended as a surprise.
-If you’re flying, don’t wrap your gifts!
+Whether you’re taking gifts to loved ones or bringing souvenirs back with you at the end of the trip, use the KonMari Method™ approach to organize them together in one part of your luggage.
+This makes gifts easier to locate when you arrive.
+But if you’re flying, don’t wrap your gifts or souvenirs!
 TSA might require that you unwrap them if they struggle to determine the contents of your bag.
-You can pack furoshiki and other gift-wrapping supplies — or warn your loved ones you’ll need some support with wrapping when you arrive!
+You can always pack furoshiki and other gift-wrapping supplies separately — or warn your loved ones you’ll need some support with wrapping when you arrive!

 08